dtuskippy/reading-notes/class-04.md

     * Function invocation is the actual 'calling' of the function; until the function is called/invoked, it is completely useless.
 2. What is the difference between a parameter and an argument?
     * Not required, but some functions have parameters to be inputted into the parentheses before the function can be invoked, e.g. a 'sum' function may have 2 'number' parameters that must inputted
-    * Argument is what is actually inputted into the function that meet the requirements of the parameters, from 'sum' function above, the parameters may be (num1, num2), and the arguments could be (3,5), with the function outputting 8.
+    * Argument is what is actually inputted into the function that meet the requirements of the parameters -- e.g. from 'sum' function above, the parameters may be (num1, num2), and the arguments could be (3, 5), with the function outputting 8.

 ### Miscellaneous - 6 Reasons for Pair Programming